mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 The transitions you've seen so far cover most of what you need but sometimes you want to combine them or do something crazy and that's where custom transitions come in.

-You might be thinking how Svelte being a compiler means there's some magic involved with transitions but surprisingly transitions use regular CSS with the help of JavaScript.
+You might be thinking how Svelte does transitions is some magic but surprisingly transitions use regular CSS with the help of JavaScript.

 Here's how Svelte implements the [fade transition](https://github.com/sveltejs/svelte/blob/d5370f23d3d34f15078ccc8d72b80eea0617f173/src/runtime/transition/index.ts#L49-L62).